saphjra/atmt_2024/assignments/01/ex1.md

 Manipulate the models logit value, in such a way that domain related words get higher probabilities to be generate or the not domain related get low probs.
 Provide the model with a dictoinaire predefining certain translations.

+The sentences are relatively short, which is beneficial for achieving higher BLEU scores.
+Additionally, the in-domain dataset is fairly consistent in its sentence structures, primarily comprising main clauses with "you" or nouns as subjects.
+When sentence structures are more complex, they are mostly conditional sentences ("if" clauses).
+Furthermore, the beginning of one sentence is often repeated in the following sentence, leading to similar sentence patterns throughout the data.
+All these factors, combined with a more or less consistent vocabulary in both the test and training data, make it easier for the model to predict in-domain translations without generalizing well to other sources of text.

+Compare the model’s performance on the in-domain test set vs. the out-of-domain test set.
+Why is the out-of-domain test set so much harder to translate?
+Support your answer with examples from the test set.

+The Bible text contains a large number of unseen tokens, especially biblical names, which are likely difficult for the model to predict.
+Furthermore, the English Bible translation has very specific idiosyncrasies, both lexically and syntactically.
+I am unsure to what extent these are present in the Swedish version.

+Choose a language other than English that you know well.
+Find three words that may be translated differently into English depending on the context and provide examples.
+How do your examples fit into the discussion of in-domain vs. out-of-domain?
+Can you think of a possible way to ensure a specific translation for a word is used by an NMT model?

+Neigung: Depending on the context, this word can mean "tendency," "inclination," "slope," or "disposition."
+Laufen: A very generic verb in German, which can be translated as "walk" or "run."
+It also has domain-specific translations, such as "being in progress" (e.g., "Die Aufnahme läuft" = "The recording is in progress"), "work" (e.g., "Der Motor läuft mit voller Kapazität" = "The motor works at full capacity"), and "go" (e.g., "Alles läuft nach Plan" = "Everything goes according to plan").
+Hausbank: This can either mean a bench belonging to a house or a trusted financial institution, which could be translated as "local bank" or "main bank."
+A model trained on data from a single domain will likely learn too narrow a representation of these words, leading to incorrect translations in an out-of-domain setting.
+For instance, a model trained on data related to motorsports might learn to translate "laufen" as "work," which would not make sense in most other contexts.

+To ensure specific translations, several strategies could be employed:

+Train the model on a large and diverse dataset from multiple domains so that it learns context-dependent translations.
+Train the model for a specific use case, such as translating legal documents, by using domain-specific text.
+Manipulate the model’s logit values so that domain-relevant words have higher probabilities of being generated, while non-relevant terms have lower probabilities.
+Provide the model with a dictionary that predefines certain translations.